 The Principal's remuneration is set by the Remuneration Committee (of which the Principal is not a member) after consideration of his performance over time, his success in meeting strategic objectives, and of salaries at other comparable higher education institutions, nationally and internationally.
 This includes particular reference to other conservatoires and specialist institutions and recognises the status of the Academy as a world-class institution.
-He has led the Academy in increasing student numbers of exceptional quality and recruiting staff of institutional repute, achieving high rankings in relevant league tables in maintaining student excellence and in attracting additional philanthropic income.
+He has led the Academy in increasing student numbers of exceptional quality and recruiting staff of institutional repute, achieving high rankings in relevant league tables, in maintaining student excellence and in attracting additional philanthropic income.
 The salary does not reflect a corporate world equivalent but rather takes into account the skills required to run a high-level and complex institution of this kind, with long working hours.
-The Principal's salary was last reviewed in May 2016, when he withdrew from the pension scheme.
+The Principal's contract was agreed during November 2020.
+The Principal's basic salary is 5.07 times (4.76 times: 2019/20) the median pay of staff, where the median pay is calculated on a full-time equivalent basis for the salaries paid by the Academy to its staff.

-The Principal's basic salary is 4.76 times (4.68 times: 2018/19) the median pay of staff, where the median pay is calculated on a full-time equivalent basis for the salaries paid by the Academy to its staff.
+The Principal's total remuneration is 6.35 times (6.05 times: 2019/20) the median total remuneration of staff, where the median total remuneration is calculated on a full-time equivalent basis for the total remuneration paid by the Academy to its staff.

-\\Compensation to reflect changes in tax treatment of accommodation, provided to enable him to perform his role, recognising the contractual obligations arising from changes in HMRC regulations.
+^{}Compensation to reflect changes in tax treatment of accommodation, provided to enable him to perform his role, recognising the contractual obligations arising from changes in HMRC regulations.